-Sadly, the pie turned out – ok.
-Not great, but ok.
+Sadly, the pie turned out – just ok

-Instead of an hour, the darned thing took almost 2 hours to cook and when I finally pulled it, many of the juices that had seeped down under the bottom of the crust were blackened.
+When I finally pulled it, many of the juices that had seeped down under the bottom of the crust were blackened.
 It didn’t taste burnt, but it wasn’t pretty, folks.

 As always, Trav didn’t complain.
 Since he ended up not going in to the lab on his birthday, he took the pie in to share with co-workers the following day.

 Who doesn’t want to go car shopping in Europe on their birthday?